-The following supplements and updates the risk factors in Part I, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019.
+The following supplements and updates the risk factors in Part I, Item 1A "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019, as updated by the risk factors in Part II, Item 1A "Risk Factors" in our Quarterly Report for the quarterly period ended March 31, 2020.
 If any of the risks discussed below or in our Annual Report on Form 10-K occur, our results of operations could be adversely affected.
-Some statements in this Quarterly Report on Form 10-Q, including statements in the following risk factor, constitute forward-looking statements.
+Some statements in this Quarterly Report on Form 10-Q, including statements in the following risk factor constitute forward-looking statements.
 Please refer to Part I, Item 2 of this Quarterly Report on Form 10-Q.